icicimov/blog/_posts/2016-9-16-Proxmox-clustering-and-nested-virtualization.md

 otherwise the nested virtualization will not work.
 Selecting the `Copy Cpu Configuration` in VirtManager sets the cpu mode to `host-model` which does not enable this feature although the name suggests it should.

 The Host is already part of our office network `192.168.0.0/24` which is presented to the running instances as external bridged network for internet access.
-I have created two additional networks for clustering purposes `10.10.1.0/24` and `10.20.1.0/24`, the relevant setup in `/etc/network/interfaces`:
+I have created two additional networks on isolated virtual bridges for clustering purposes `10.10.1.0/24` and `10.20.1.0/24`, the relevant setup in `/etc/network/interfaces`:

 ```
 # Create private network bridge with DHCP server